kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 - Running privileged containers as non SYSTEM/admin accounts will be the primary way operators can restrict access to system resources (files, registry, named pipes, WMI, etc).
 - To run a `hostProcess` container as a non SYSTEM/admin account, a local users Group must first be created on the host.
 Permissions to restrict access to system resources can should be configured to allow/deny access for the Group.
-When a new `hostProcess` contianer is created with the name of a local users Group set as the `runAsUserName` then a temporary user account will be created as a member of the specified group for the container to run as.
+When a new `hostProcess` container is created with the name of a local users Group set as the `runAsUserName` then a temporary user account will be created as a member of the specified group for the container to run as.

   - More information on Windows resource access can be found at <https://docs.microsoft.com/archive/msdn-magazine/2008/november/access-control-understanding-windows-file-and-registry-permissions>
   - Example of configuring non SYSTEM/admin account can be found at <https://github.com/microsoft/hcsshim/pull/1286#issuecomment-1030223306>